johanley/covid-19-canada/README.md

 *No data nicely formatted as csv or JSON* (CA has a csv, but the format isn't the greatest).
 These are the formats that programmers look for when they want to rapidly access and share data.

-The effective collection and distribution of such data is **a job that belongs to the government.**
-Citizens should not rely on anyone else for this critical data.
 I understand that there are difficulties involved when there are so many separate health systems.
 But many citizens would appreciate it if these problems were fixed.